Mera Peak Expedition

 Nepal Sanctuary Treks furnishes an experienced and expert trekking guide who will support and guide you to make your Tilman Pass trip safe and successful.

-Experience the beauty of the Annapurna to Manaslu journey, where you’ll witness stunning Himalayan beauty, explore diverse landscapes, and immerse yourself in local culture.
-Starting in the Annapurna region, hike through lush forests, terraced fields, and traditional villages, enjoying panoramic views of snow-capped peaks.
-As you cross high mountain passes like Thorong La Pass and navigate remote valleys, the breathtaking scenery will surround you.
+Explore the Annapurna to Manaslu trek on the Great Himalaya Trail, where you will find stunning Himalayan beauty, diverse landscapes, and rich local culture.
+Starting from the lush Annapurna region, you hike through forests, terraced fields, and villages with panoramic mountain views.
+Cross challenging mountain passes like Thorong La and explore remote valleys with breathtaking scenery.

 Upper Dolpa to Jomsom (GHT)

-This region is very prosperous in flora and fauna.
-You are likely to encounter herds of blue sheep, musk deer, Himalayan foxes, marmots, eagles, langur monkeys, and mysterious snow leopards.
-This region is rich in medicinal herbs such as Silvery Fil and Yarchagumpa.
-Furthermore, Upper Dolpo to Jomsom Trek gives you an insight into Tibetan culture with the unique rugged landscape, culture, and Buddhist religion.
+The region is rich in flora and fauna, including blue sheep, musk deer, Himalayan foxes, marmots, eagles, langur monkeys, and snow leopards.
+It’s known for medicinal herbs like Silvery Fil and Yarchagumpa.
+The trek offers insight into Tibetan culture amidst a challenging landscape steeped in Buddhist traditions.

-The Dolpa to Rara trek is a challenging adventure that involves trekking for 6-7 hours a day and crossing steep hills and high passes.
+The Upper Dolpo trek is a challenging adventure that involves trekking for 6-7 hours a day and crossing steep hills and high passes.
 The Dolpa region is located between the Tibetan plateau and Dhaulagiri ranges.

 During the trek, you’ll pass through a Buddhist region adorned with colorful prayer flags, mani walls, and monasteries.
 The trail takes you to two stunning lakes, Shey Phoksundo Lake and Rara Lake.
 Rara Lake is the largest lake in Nepal and has a rugged route, making it a popular destination for trekkers.